mlysy/rodeo/docs/examples/tutorial.md

 ## Description

 **rodeo** is a Python library that uses [probabilistic numerics](http://probabilistic-numerics.org/) to solve ordinary differential equations (ODEs).
 That is, most ODE solvers (such as [Euler's method](https://en.wikipedia.org/wiki/Euler_method)) produce a deterministic approximation to the ODE on a grid of size $\delta$.
 As $\delta$ goes to zero, the approximation converges to the true ODE solution.
-Probabilistic solvers such as **rodeo** also output a solution an a grid of size $\delta$; however, the solution is random.
+Probabilistic solvers also output a solution an a grid of size $\delta$; however, the solution is random.
 Still, as $\delta$ goes to zero we get the correct answer.

 **rodeo** provides a probabilistic solver for univariate process x(t) of the form